alice-and-eve/2023/index.md

 - Inappropriate physical contact
 - Unwelcome sexual attention
-- Advocating for, or encouraging, any of the above behaviour Participants asked to stop any harassing behavior are expected to comply immediately.
-If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible by contacting Ilaria Battiston either in person or via email [Ilaria Battiston](mailto:Ilaria Battiston <ilaria@cwi.nl>?subject=[Alice and Eve CoC Report].
+- Advocating for, or encouraging, any of the above behaviour

+Participants asked to stop any harassing behavior are expected to comply immediately.
+If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible by contacting Ilaria Battiston either in person or via [email](mailto:Ilaria Battiston <ilaria@cwi.nl>).
 This Code of Conduct was adapted from the [Geek Feminism Wiki anti-harassment policy](https://geekfeminism.fandom.com/wiki/Conference_anti-harassment/Policy).

 ## Our Sponsors